 - Landscape designer

 People who are strong in verbal-linguistic intelligence are good with language and words.
 They excel at writing, reading, and storytelling.
 Other skills include remembering things that they read and hear.

 This type of intelligence is also marked by the ability to explain what they have learned to others.
 They are also skilled at persuading others and debating issues.

 People who have strong verbal-linguistic intelligence may excel in a career as a:

 Those who are high in logical-mathematical intelligence are good with numbers.
 They excel at seeing patterns and relationships.
 They are also very good at thinking logically and conceptually.
 People with this type of intelligence are good at math and science.
 They also enjoy thinking about abstract, complex subjects.

 Careers that may appeal to people with logical-mathematical intelligence include:

 People with a lot of bodily-kinesthetic intelligence have good coordination and are skilled at movement, action, and physical control.
 They are often very good at sports and dance.

-People with this type of intelligence tend to prefer doing hands-on activities and often enjoy making things.
+People with this intelligence type tend to prefer hands-on activities and often enjoy making things.
 They also often prefer learning by doing rather than through reading or listening to lectures.